olzhasar/olzhasar.github.io/content/posts/unlocking-the-power-of-asyncio-semaphore.md

 asyncio.run(main())
 ```

 Now the `connections_lock` ensures that only a single coroutine can mutate our `connections` variable at any moment in time.
-Even though this example now works, the code can be simplified significantly by using the above mentioned [`Semaphore`](https://docs.python.org/3/library/asyncio-sync.html#asyncio.Semaphore) primitive:
+Even though this example now works, the code is far from being beautiful.
+It can however be simplified significantly by using the above mentioned [`Semaphore`](https://docs.python.org/3/library/asyncio-sync.html#asyncio.Semaphore) primitive:

 ```python
 import asyncio